fedjamulabegovic/FMulabegovic-CV2024/README.md

 ## Contents

-- `FedjaMulabegovic_CV.pdf` - A PDF version of my full CV, ready for printing or viewing.
+- `FedjaMulabegovicCV.pdf` - A PDF version of my full CV, ready for printing or viewing.
 - `source` - This folder contains the LaTeX source files used to create the CV.
 It's ideal for those interested in the formatting and structure of the document.
 - `projects` - Here, you can find additional details and links to the projects mentioned in the CV.